Running: Active vs Passive Recovery

 Mental rest: stepping away from training plans or running apps

-If you’re deeply fatigued, physically flat or mentally drained, this is the type of recovery that lets your system reset completely.
+If you’re deeply fatigued, physically flat or mentally drained, this is the type of recovery that allows your entire system to reset fully and thoroughly.
+It provides your body and mind the necessary time and space to heal and rejuvenate completely.

 When to Use Active Recovery